simsong/timestudy/README.md

 For those that do not, we would like to characterize the following:

+# Theory of Operation
+New source code design:
+## cronrunner.py
+Run from cron.
+Runs a single experiment
+## webtime.py
+Runs a single experiment

+# Research Questions

 * What kinds of time skews are observed?
 Buchholz and Tjaden observed several main categories: